21amir21/Numerical-Techniques/README.md

 # Numerical-Techniques
-Codes of my Numerical Techniques module at University - also learning MATLAB
+Notes of my Numerical Techniques module at University - also learning MATLAB

 ## NOTES :-